 Emperor Zhu Yuanzhang the founder of the Ming dynasty has his mausoleum at Xiaoling complete with the traditional Sacred Way lined with stone animals and officials.
-At the foundation of his dynasty the city was China's capital and a Forbidden City was constructed to be rebuilt later on a grander scale at Beijing.
+At the foundation of his dynasty the city was China's capital and a Forbidden City was constructed to be rebuilt later with dynastic tombs on a grander scale at Beijing.
 The Provincial museum is fittingly impressive.
-There is a solemn memorial to the Nanjing Massacre of 1937.
-The pioneering mile long bridge across the Yangzi completed in 1968 has a viewing tower.
+There is a solemn memorial to the Nanjing Massacre of 1937 when the Japanese invaded and many were slaughtered and raped.
+The pioneering mile long bridge across the Yangzi river was completed in 1968 and has a viewing tower.
 Lake Xuanwu north of the city has a busy and attractive park and Yuhaitai Hill has the tomb of a King of Borneo who died on a visit in 1408.

 Suzhou - city of canals and silk